Professor of English, not currently teaching, in MSFEO program

 Ancient, medieval, and Renaissance poetry; Shakespeare; history of poetry; literature and religion; literature and the natural world.

 Theresa Krier's scholarship is in ancient, medieval, and Renaissance poetry; her teaching interests include poetry and poetics, religion and literature, Shakespeare, genre, and nature writing.
 She is the author of Birth Passages: Maternity and Nostalgia, Antiquity to Shakespeare (Cornell, 2001) and Gazing on Secret Sights: Spenser, Classical Imitation, and the Decorums of Vision (Cornell, 1990).
 She is the editor of Refiguring Chaucer in the Renaissance (Florida, 1998); co-editor, with Elizabeth D. Harvey, of Luce Irigaray and Premodern Culture: Thresholds of History (Routledge, 2004), and co-editor of two special issues of Spenser Studies: A Renaissance Poetry Annual.
-She is currently at work on a book about gesture and movement in poetry, and is developing new courses: "The Literary Bible" and "Myth in Literature."
+She is currently at work on a book about gesture and movement in poetry.

 - “Gender Studies and Spenser Studies.”
 The Oxford Handbook of Spenser Studies, ed.
 Richard McCabe.